core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 --- abstract

 The lightweight authenticated key exchange protocol EDHOC can be run over CoAP and used by two peers to establish an OSCORE Security Context.
 This document further profiles this use of the EDHOC protocol, by specifying a number of additional and optional mechanisms.
-These especially include an optimization approach for combining the execution of EDHOC with the first subsequent OSCORE transaction.
+These especially include an optimization approach for combining the execution of EDHOC with the first OSCORE transaction.
 This combination reduces the number of round trips required to set up an OSCORE Security Context and to complete an OSCORE transaction using that Security Context.

 --- middle